BDC Hamburger Icon

 Open row

-The best businesses have multiple sources of revenue.
-Expanding those sources doesn’t have to be a monumental task.
-When you have only one source of revenue, your business is at serious risk.
-Multiple revenue sources diversify your business and reduce that danger.
-Think about what even 10% more revenue would do for your business.
+Think about what even 10 percent more revenue would do for your business.
 Use this as the motivation to seek out new ways to expand revenues.
 Doing so may require you to think outside the box, but you’ll soon see the rewards as you increase your bottom line and make your business stronger.

-1. Add services to existing product lines.
+1. Add services to existing product lines

 An easy first step is to expand on what you already have.
 Let’s say you launched a product line a year ago that has done well.
 What else could you release under the same banner that would add to your sales?
 Are there potential accessories or additional services that could attract your customers?

-The trick here is to think not of what you could easily create, but what your customers could genuinely use.
+The trick here is to think not of what you could create easily but what your customers could genuinely use.
 An example would be someone who sells custom bikes.
 Perhaps they also start selling an accessory kit with a bar lock, an attachable water bottle and a neon signal light for night riding.

-The seller could offer this kit at checkout for an additional cost, or throw it in at a discount for new bike purchases.
+The seller could offer this kit at checkout for an additional cost or throw it in at a discount for new bike purchases.
 Suddenly, they have a new revenue stream that is genuinely helpful to the customer.

 If all you offer is a digital product, there’s a way to expand your revenue to physical products.
 For example, start selling printed versions of your digital items.
-Print Me Poster, for instance, will handle both printing and shipping of photographs and posters for an added convenience.
+My Social Book, for instance, allows you to print out your digital Facebook page.

 My Social Book